ledi64/VerticalFarmingBot/README.md

 # VerticalFarmingBot
 This is the Code for the Vertical Farming Bot (Cartesian, College Project)

-New Changes since Version 1.2 (08.06.2021)
+New Changes since Version 3.0 (02/09/2022)
-- Z and X Axis are implemented
-- Added new library "Servo.h"
-- Added new variables and constants (Pins) for the servo motors used to control the gripper
-- "Error Protocol" for the Serial Monitor implemented
+- optimized for serial communication between Pi and Arduino
+- serial outputs commented out to prevent overloading the Pi's serial receive buffer

 #############################################################################